easegress-io/easegress/helm-charts/easegress/README.md

 ## Parameters

-The following table lists the configurable parameters of the MegaEase Easegress Helm installation.
+The following table lists the configurable parameters of the Easegress Helm installation.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|